badrinathvm/StepperView/README.md

           1. controls the speed of the animation for step Indicator

 .autoSpacing(true)
-          1. Dynamcially calclulates the spacing between each of the steps.
+          1. Dynamcially calculates the spacing between each of the steps.
 ```

 ## Custom Step Indicators